Public transport ready for the World Cup party

 The metro

 Lines 1, 2, 3, 4 and 5 cover large parts of Oslo.
-Line 5 the Ring line is reinforced on several of Norway's match days in the group stage and potentially during the knockout round.
+Line 5, the Ring Line, is reinforced on several of Norway's match days in the group stage and potentially during the knockout round.

 Collapsed